syousry6/Generate-Server-IDs-MAP/README.md

 # MAP-35
-Terraform Module to Generate the Server IDs for MAP Project
+Terraform Module to Generate the Server IDs for MAP Project.

 #### Terraform Resources